Questions about prescription discounts?

 No—the AARP Prescription Discount card is not insurance.
 When using the AARP Prescription Discount card instead of your insurance, the amount you pay will not be applied toward your deductible.

-Here’s how to save in three easy steps:
+Here’s how to save:

 At the pharmacy, ask your pharmacist how much your medication will cost through your insurance.
+(If you don’t have insurance or just want to see the price of the discount card without comparing, skip this step!)

 Yes!
 But, you do need a prescription to receive the discount.
 Your doctor can write a prescription for your over-the-counter medication.
 Call your doctor’s office and have them call or fax in the prescription to your pharmacy, and you can use your discount card at the pharmacy when you check out.
 If you call to refill your medications and have them delivered, you can also ask your pharmacy to apply the discount card to your prescription over the phone.